 If a buyer does win the home, he or she is given the trustee's deed to the home.
 This will give the buyer a guarantee that the home is free of any loans, but not tax liens.
 It is now up to the buyer to take care of those if they are left on the property.

-Immediate possession of the property is granted, and sometimes the previous homeowners are still occupying the residence.
 The buyer is responsible for evicting anyone living there.
-The new owner can start and unlawful detainer proceeding, but it does not give a direct timeline of when they will be out, or what kind of damage they can do in the meantime.
+The new owner can start an unlawful detainer proceeding, but it does not give a direct timeline of when they will be out, or what kind of damage they can do in the meantime.
 So it is very risky for a novice investor to purchase foreclosures.